Jon-Allan Butterworth

 At London 2012 he won silver medals in the C4-5 kilo, C5 4km individual Pursuit and mixed team sprint.
 In the kilo, his C5 world record was beaten by Alfonso Cabello.

-At the 2016 Summer Paralympics he finished in 4th place in the C4-5 1k Time trial, and then won Gold with Jody Cundy and Louis Rolfe in the C1-5 750m Team Sprint.
+At the 2016 Summer Paralympics, Butterworth finished in fourth place in the C4-5 1k Time trial, and then won Gold with Jody Cundy and Louis Rolfe in the C1-5 750m Team Sprint.

 Butterworth was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to cycling.